wpliu25/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 As a second step, I decided to convert images to HSV to implement brightness augmentation.
 By adding random brightness to the images the models should learn not to rely on brightness for sign classification.

-Here is an example of a traffic sign image before and after normalization and brightness augmentation.
+Here is an example of a traffic sign image before and after processing: normalization + brightness augmentation.

 ![alt text][image10]